Battle of the Books

 There are 15 books on each grade level's Battle of the Books list.
 Each person on your team should read at least five of the listed books.
 The more you read and remember, the stronger your team will be.

 Each team will be asked the same number of questions.
 Team members will have the opportunity to discuss the answer to each question within a 30-second time limit.

 When do the battles take place?

-Battles usually begin at the end of October and continue into December, with several local schools competing.
+Battles usually begin in October and continue into December, with several local schools competing.
 At the end, all of the competitors, their families and their coaches are invited to an awards ceremony, where the winning school receives a plaque.
 Then everyone gets to hear a speech by an author of one of the books on the reading list.
 Some recent authors have been Adam Gidwitz, Katherine Hannigan, Candace Fleming, Wendelin Van Draanen and Dan Gutman.
 It's a great celebration, and one more important thing happens—students get their first look at the next year's Battle of the Books list so they can start reading all over again!